gbdev/pandocs/src/SGB_Command_Multiplayer.md

  $xD | 3
  $xC | 4

 Next, read joypad state normally.
-When completed, set both P14 and P15 back HIGH, this automatically increments the joypad number (or restarts counting once the last joypad is reached).
-Repeat the procedure until you have read out all two (or four) joypads.

-If for whatever reason you want to increment the joypad number without reading the joypad state you only need to set P15 to LOW before setting it back to HIGH.
-Adjusting P14 does not affect whether or not the joypad number will advance, However, if you set P15 to LOW then HIGH then LOW again without bringing both P14 and P15 HIGH at any point, it cancels the increment until P15 is lowered again.
-There are games, such as Pokémon Yellow, which rely on this cancelling when detecting the SGB.
+The next joypad is automatically selected when P15 goes from LOW (0) to HIGH (1) ([source](https://github.com/CasualPokePlayer/test-roms/blob/sgb-mlt-test/src/intro.asm)), so you can simply repeat reading the joypad state normally until all two (or four) joypads have been read out.